cardstack/cardstack/README.md

 CardStack Application Framework
 ===============================

-This is the main repo for [CardStack](https://www.cardstack.com/), and open source application architecture for building cohesive experiences on open, decentralized infrastructure.
+This is the main repo for [CardStack](https://www.cardstack.com/), an open source application architecture for building cohesive experiences on open, decentralized infrastructure.

 ## Orientation